miguenetoarte/pwa-react-generate/README.md

-# Pwa React Generate V1.1.1-beta
+# Pwa Reactjs Generate V1.1.1-beta

 This version uses [React version 16.8.4](https://reactjs.org/versions).
 You can run `npm run create-pwa` and this project will start with [Create React App](https://github.com/facebookincubator/create-react-app).